lupyuen/lupyuen.github.io/src/tinyemu3.md

   }
 ```

-Again we're using the Machine-Mode System Timer, to trigger the Supervisor-Mode Timer Interrupt.
+Again we're using the __Machine-Mode System Timer__, to trigger the Supervisor-Mode Timer Interrupt.

 With this Timer Interrupt, __`usleep`__ (and other Timer Functions) will work perfectly in NuttX...